Royal Parks Half Marathon 2020

-With with more than half of the course actually within Hyde Park and Kensington Gardens, there are plenty of opportunities to see the runners as they run by.
-You can follow their progress on the Royal Parks Half app, available from App Store or Google Play ,
+With with more than half of the course actually within Hyde Park and Kensington Gardens, there are plenty of opportunities to see the runners pass by and cheer them on.
+You can follow their progress on the Royal Parks Half app, available from App Store or Google Play.

 Visit Virgin Money Giving to see how our team are doing, and to donate.